kamaldeen91/qsp-modeling-with-python/README.md

 # qsp-modeling-with-python (pqsp) by Kamaldeen

-pqsp ia aPython object oriented programming software used for simulating and analyzing models of quantitative systems biology and pharmacology.
-It facilitates the simulation and visualization of ODE models for QSP.
-The toolbox is developed in the Jaline lab at Northwestern University.
+pqsp ia aPython object oriented programming software used for simulating, analyzing and visualizing models of quantitative systems biology and pharmacology.

+The toolbox is developed by Kamaldeen, a postdoctoral researcher in the Jaline lab at Northwestern University.

 ## Installation
 To install the pqsp package, clone this repository and run